redhat-apac-stp/rosa-with-aws-gateway-load-balancer/README.md

 The first architectural pattern is shown in the following diagram.

-The control plane is composed of the GWLB and a scaleable fleet of inline firewall appliances that implement allowed egress paths.
+The control plane is composed of a central GWLB and a scaleable fleet of inline firewall appliances that implement allowed egress paths.
 For ROSA these are defined in the following link: https://docs.openshift.com/rosa/rosa_getting_started/rosa-aws-prereqs.html#osd-aws-privatelink-firewall-prerequisites.
 The main defining feature of this architectural pattern is that all Internet-bound traffic is hairpinned through the control plane and requires an additional public subnet to be created in the VPC hosting the private ROSA cluster.
-The advantage of this design is that if static public IP addresses are configured for the Internet Gateway then any third-party receiver can define explicit firewall rules targeting traffic originating from the ROSA cluster to support data-sensitive exchanges
+The advantage of this design is that if static public IP addresses are configured for the Internet Gateway then any third-party system can define explicit firewall rules for allowing traffic originating from the ROSA cluster to support data-sensitive exchanges.

-a price-point    A critical aspect for any ROSA deployment is connectivity to the Internet for the purpose of downloading image files for OpenShift core and operators required to install the cluster.
-Without a functioning egress path for routing traffic to public Red Hat image registries this quickly becomes a barrier to any installation, especially as ROSA does not support a disconnected installation method.

-Thus the network architecture enabling Internet egress becomes a critical design point and should typically be defined as part of an overall Landing Zone Architecture or similar construct.

-ROSA supports various Internet egress options including those based on well-known approaches such as NAT Gateways and Transit Gateways.
-The one that may not be so well-known is the still relatively new AWS Gateway Load Balancer which operates as a "bump-in-the-wire" in which Internet-bound traffic is transparently proxied across a fleet of firewall appliances for inspection prior to exiting the AWS cloud via an Internet Gateway.

-Two example architectures are presented.
-The first is setup is based on a centralised control plane with a distributed data plane.
-In this setup egress traffic is "hairpinned" through the firewall appliances which at all times remain hidden from the world inside a private subnet.
-The downside is that each client VPC leveraging this centralised control plane will need to setup it's own public subnet and Internet Gateway which can become a limiting factor in terms of consumption of IPv4 address space.

-The second setup based on a centralised control plane with a centralised data plane reduces the total required IPv4 addresses space but does require more sophisticated firewall devices that have a leg in both private and public subnets and can perform network address translation.

-Whichever deployment option is chosen the key advantage that this architectural pattern brings to the table is that because GWLB functions as a transparent proxy no additional configuration is needed as is the case when deploying with expicit proxies.
-From a ROSA perspective everything looks like it is layer-3 based routing;  the only special configuration required is configure each subnet routing tables to point the default route (0.0.0.0/0) to a corresponding GWLB endpoint.
+If this is not a requirement or the third-party system is willing to allow a more dynamic address space then the second architectural pattern can be considered.
+In this scenario traffic from ROSA and all other VPCs egress to the Internet via a shared Internet Gateway.
+The advantage is that no additional public subnet needs to be created in the VPC hosting ROSA.

+For both architectural patterns what makes the solution non-intrusive and work seamlessly is that it only requires for the default route (0.0.0.0/0) in the subnet hosting the ROSA cluster to point to Gateway Load Balancer endpoint in the corresponding availability zone.
+Assuming that the adjoining Security VPC has been correctly setup no further configuration is required on the ROSA cluster to make this work.
+Note that configuring subnet route tables is only supported when ROSA is deployed in a customer-managed VPC.